autobib/autobib/README.md

 will search through the document for valid citation keys and output the bibliography into the file `main.bib`.

 ### Edit records
-On the first run, AutoBib retrieves the data directly from a remote provider.
+On the first run, Autobib retrieves the data directly from a remote provider.
 The data is stored locally in a [SQLite](https://www.sqlite.org/) database, which defaults to `~/.local/share/autobib/records.db`, so that subsequent runs are substantially faster.
 You can view and update the internally stored record with
 ```bash